temporalio/documentation/docs/content/how-to-view-search-attributes-of-a-cluster-using-tctl.md

 +-----------------------+----------+
 ```

-There is also admin version of this command which will show you default and custom Search Attributes separately, and also show the underlying Elasticsearch index schema and system Workflow status.
+The admin version of this command displays default and custom Search Attributes separately, and also shows the underlying Elasticsearch index schema and system Workflow status.

 ```bash
 tctl admin cluster get-search-attributes